 We’re lucky enough that our location independent business means that we can travel extra slow.
 If this is an option to you, we strongly recommend that you take your time, really getting to know and appreciate each country you’re in rather than try to cram as many passport stamps as you can into a few months.
-We would advise at least one month in each country in Latin America, perhaps with the exception of Panama, which has less going on.
+We would advise at least one month in each country in Latin America, perhaps with the exception of Panama and Belize, which have less going on.

 When planning your 2 weeks North Brazil itinerary, you need to factor in these increased travel times, as well as the fact that routes between cities can’t always be assumed to exist, even if they are both major or they look close on the map.
 Brazil needs a bit more travel prep than other countries in Latin America, in our experience!

 As you only have a fortnight in North Brazil, we highly recommend you fly as much as you can afford so as to save time – for the below 2 weeks North Brazil itinerary, this would mean flying from Porto Seguro to Salvador, then Recife to São Luis, and onto Rio de Janeiro to fly back home.